 Applications - selection/admission (APE)

 All APE Masters applicants go through a selective admissions process.
 They must demonstrate a capacity to complete intensive courses and to acquire the analytical and quantitative tools central to the learning in this programme.
-For September 2018, applications on www.pse-application.eu are now open, the deadline is March 4, 2018; responses will be out in April 2018.
+For September 2018, applications on www.pse-application.eu are now closed.

 PREREQUISITES AND APPLICATIONS

 - Download the list of required documents for PSE application.